kaist-dmlab/revisit/README.md

 * **Grouping sessions into a trajectory**: A set of sessions form a trajectory if the sessions are generated from the same visit.
 The first two sessions from UID u1 form a trajectory t1 with S7→S5, and the last three sessions form a next trajectory t2 with S7→S4→S1.

 * **Generating labels**: Using trajectories, we can define two revisit labels - RV_days and RV_bin.
 RV_days describes the revisit interval between the current visit and the next visit.
 RV_bin is the binary transformation of RV_days.
 To make a label for a past visit, information of next visit is required.
-Depending on your purpose, you can give a variation to these labels by set the threshold of customer revisit (e.g., 180-days).
+Depending on your purpose, you can give a variation to these labels by setting the threshold of customer revisit (e.g., 180-days).
 Below tables illustrates revisit labels with customer trajectories.
 In this example, we consider a threshold of 180-days.

   | TID  | UID  | Trajectory        | Visit date | RV_days  | RV_bin  |
   | ---- | ---- | :---------------- | ---------- | -------- | ------- |